GBisi/QSOL/docs/CLI.md

 The `qsol` command-line interface is the primary tool for compiling, inspecting, and solving QSOL models.
 It takes a declarative `.qsol` model file and a `.qsol.toml` configuration file through a multi-stage compiler pipeline, ultimately producing quantum-compatible artifacts and solve results.

-All examples in this document use the **graph coloring** tutorial as the running example:
+Most examples in this document use the small **first program** tutorial model:

 ```
 examples/tutorials/
-├── graph_coloring.qsol        # the model
+├── first_program.qsol        # the model
-└── graph_coloring.qsol.toml   # config with "triangle" and "pentagon" scenarios
+└── first_program.qsol.toml   # config with the "baseline" scenario
 ```

 ---